top of page

 Bill is thrilled to be a part-time provider at Shalit & Associates, where he can dedicate even more of his time and energy to the queer community in Seattle.
 He had a rotation here as a student in 2016, and he has been a patient of this clinic.
 He loves it so much, he works here now!
 As a PCP, Bill aims to partner with his patients to optimize their health so that they can lead rich, meaningful lives and be their authentic selves.
 An owner of at least 40 (poor-quality) wigs, Bill loves attending themed parties, crafting, working out, splashing around swimming holes, and traveling with his husband Charlie.

 Enne Shah (they/them; Enne) joined the practice in August 2025.
 Born and raised in New Jersey, they initially came to the Pacific Northwest to spend a service year working at a homelessness nonprofit in Pioneer Square.
-They graduated from Rowan University School of Osteopathic Medicine; did their Internship/Residency in Family Medicine at The Wright Center Graduate Medical Education - HealthPoint Auburn North Primary Care Clinic.
-They returned to Washington for residency training in Family Medicine at HealthPoint Community Health Center in Auburn, WA, and are certified by the American Board of Family Medicine.
+They graduated from Rowan University School of Osteopathic Medicine, and returned to Washington for internship/residency with The Wright Center at HealthPoint Community Health Center in Auburn, WA.
+They are certified by the American Board of Family Medicine.
 While in training, Enne developed a trans-health curriculum and partnered with a local organization to deliver HIV testing and vaccinations against mpox.
 They also worked with newly arrived refugees across linguistic and cultural barriers and at a drop-in Suboxone clinic.

 Enne’s experiences as a child of immigrants, a queer physician, and in community health have imbued their practice with a focus on cultural competency, equity, and meeting patients where they are in their lives.
 Their clinical interests include LGBTQ+-focused health (including gender affirming care), HIV treatment and prevention, harm reduction, and addiction.
 Outside of work, Enne can be found enjoying a local drag show, losing themself in electronic music, or making a vat of soup.